elchininet/ColorTranslator/README.md

 > * `spacesAfterCommas`: if this option is set, then its value prevails, if it is not set, and the CSS input is provided with spaces after the commas, then this option will be `true`.
 If the input is not consistent in this aspect, then it will take its default value which is `false` (This option only takes place if `legacyCSS` is `true` or it has been autodetected as `true`)
 > * `anglesUnit`: if this option is set, then its value prevails, if it is not set, and the HSL CSS input is provided with an angle unit, then it will take that value, otherwise it will use the default one wich is `none`.
 > * `rgbUnit`: if this option is set, then its value prevails, if it is not set, and the RGB CSS input is provided with percentages in its color values, then it will take the `pcent` value, otherwise it will use the default one wich is `none`.
+> * `labUnit`: if this option is set, then its value prevails, if it is not set, and the CIE L*a*b CSS input is provided with percentages in its color values, then it will take the `pcent` value, otherwise it will use the default one wich is `none`.
 > * `cmykUnit`: if this option is set, then its value prevails, if it is not set, and the CMYK CSS input is provided without percentages in its color values, then it will take the `none` value, otherwise it will use the default one wich is `percent`.
 > * `alphaUnit`: if this option is set, then its value prevails, if it is not set, and the CSS input (must be CSS Level 4) is provided with percentages in its alpha value, then it will take the `percent` value, otherwise it will use the default one wich is `none`.
 > * `cmykFunction`: if this option is set, then its value prevails, if it is not set, and the CMYK CSS input is provided using the `cmyk` function, then it will take the `cmyk` value, otherwise it will use the default one wich is `device-cmyk`.